nazrulworld/jfine-python-classes-tutorial/source/construct.rst

 >>> sorted(A.__dict__.keys())
 ['__dict__', '__doc__', '__module__', '__weakref__']

+Attributes __doc__ and __module__ are there for documentation, and to give better error messages in tracebacks.
+The other attributes are there for system purposes.

 In addition, our class has attributes that are not even listed in the dictionary.